Dheepan04/projects/README.md

 ### 4. Creating a pull request

-Now that you have created and work on the guided-project, please create a Pull Request to the **master** branch of the Repository.
+Now that you have created and work on the guided-project, please create a Pull Request to the **master** branch of the repository.

-## What are my prizes?

-If you're based in India:

--   Codedamn Merch Kit (Exclusive codedamn t-shirt + coding stickers)
--   Get a chance to share your story on [codedamn YouTube channel](https://youtube.com/codedamn)

-If you're based outside India:

--   Codedamn Pro account for free for 3 months
--   Get a chance to share your story on [codedamn YouTube channel](https://youtube.com/codedamn)

-## Reviewing of Project

-Once you have created a pull request, the project will be reviewed by the codedamn team.
-If there are any details that need to be fixed, we'll let you know in the Pull Request messages itself.
-Make sure to keep an eye on them.

-Once your Pull Request gets merged we'll send you a form to fill out the necessary details to ship your swags.